k-sriram/zsh-auto-venv/README.md

 # zsh-auto-venv
-Automatically activate venv when enter the project folder
+Automatically activate venv when you enter a project folder.

 ## Installation